robertorcosta/azure-docs.pt-br/articles/active-directory/manage-apps/adding-gallery-app-common-problems.md

   -   Exemplo – **tperkins\@f128.info**

-- **ID do inquilino** – a identificação única do inquilino que o usuário que realizou a operação era membro de
+- **ID do locatário** – a ID exclusiva do locatário do qual o usuário que realizou a operação era membro

   -   Exemplo – **7918d4b5-0442-4a97-be2d-36f9f9962ece**

-- **ID do objeto do usuário** – o ID exclusivo do usuário que realizou a operação
+- **ID de objeto de usuário** – a ID exclusiva do usuário que realizou a operação

   -   Exemplo – **17f84be4-51f8-483a-b533-383791227a99**